Overview & Highlights

 National Meeting Of Area Focus Groups

-Attending the National Meeting of Area Focus Groups allows the NPF attendee another unique opportunity to learn and benefit from all of the Area Focus Group Meetings that are held throughout the year in each of the Postal Service geographic areas.
+Attending the National Meeting of Area Focus Groups allows NPF attendees another unique opportunity to learn and benefit from all of the Area Focus Group Meetings that are held throughout the year in each of the Postal Service geographic areas.

 This special session is especially beneficial to attendees with a focus on Periodicals, Standard Mail, First-Class Mail and Package Services.